-Our second quarter revenues of \$480.1 million reflect a healthy recovery from the impacts of the global pandemic, with an increase of 18.4% from the \$405.5 million of revenues in the first quarter of 2021.
-This increase reflects a significant increase in demand for our products in all geographies in which we operate following the negative impacts on demand experienced in 2020 as a result of the COVID-19 pandemic.
+Despite the logistics and manufacturing hurdles, our third quarter revenues of \$526.4 million reflect healthy demand for our products, with an increase of 9.7% from \$ 480.1 million of revenues in the second quarter of 2021.
+This increase reflects a significant increase in demand for our products in all geographies in which we operate.